You are not simply bringing a child into this world. This is your legacy, your gift to the world.

 Your job is to figure out how you need to act in every one of those situations.
-Then, when your newborn cries you can cycle through each of the responses until you get it right.
+Then, when your newborn cries, you can cycle through each response until you get it right.
 Babies can test the patience of a dad!

-Obviously, if your baby is crying, the first question should be ‘when did they last eat‘.
+If your baby is crying, the first question should be, ‘when did they last eat.’
 Most of the time, you will have the reasons straight after.

 They are hungry, go feed them!

 Next up, check their diaper is not full up.
 Babies get cranky if they are uncomfortable.

-One of the biggest tips I can give any new dad is to put together a number of routines.
-Dad’s role with newborn is to be the king of routines!
+One of the biggest tips I can give any new dad is to put together several routines.
+Dad’s role with a newborn is to be the king of routines!

 - Leaving The House

 Creating a routine will give your newborn a sense of what to expect.
-They have eyes, and they will begin to notice patterns in your behavior.
-Us humans love a pattern, right?
+They have eyes and will begin noticing patterns in your behavior.
+We, humans, love a pattern.

 People look for patterns!
 Even babies!

-If your newborn is hungry or tired, and they see you kicking off the ‘feeding routine’ then it may placate them for a few minutes.
+If your newborn is hungry or tired and sees you kicking off the ‘feeding routine,’ it may placate them for a few minutes.
 Good luck with that!

 Know Where Everything Is